forrestbradbury/MakerLab/README.md

 ## Understanding science through doing science

-**Empowerment:** By leveraging the modern and open-source resources of the Maker movement, students are empowered to design and conduct authentic high level scientific inquiries at home in flipped-classroom style lab courses (or course components).
+**Empowerment:** By leveraging the modern and open-source resources of the Maker movement, students are empowered to design and conduct authentic high level scientific inquiries at home in flipped-classroom style lab projects.

 **Science Outreach & Advocacy:** By focusing learning goals on the process of conducting experimental research, the activities supported by these materials lower barriers to citizen science and simultaneously engender fuller appreciation for professional scientific endeavors.

+The "[Why_Open_Flipped_andArduinos.md](Why_Open_Flipped_andArduinos.md)" document gives a fuller motivation for the Maker Lab course methods.

 ## Downloading materials

 Those interested in adopting and adapting materials are encouraged to get in touch!
-If there is interest, an online community will be initiated to support adaptations ("faculty online learning community"), and any reshared extensions & improvements of this material will benefit everyone.
+If there is interest, a "faculty online learning community" will be initiated to support adaptations, and any reshared extensions & improvements of this material will benefit everyone.

 While it is encouraged to fork and reshare adaptations of these materials on GITHUB, we realize that many people may just want a zipped folder of this repository's collection.
 The latest accepted versions of the master directory (in a single zip file) can be obtained using this link:
 http://github.com/forrestbradbury/MakerLab/archive/master.zip